2023 Chamber Music Composition Competition

 100 Years of Musical Innovation

-In 2022 we are celebrating the centennial of "Pershing's Own" and our national heritage of creativity in American chamber music.
-With the inauguration of this new competition, we welcome the next century of innovation, diversity, and excellence.
+In 2022 we celebrated the centennial of "Pershing's Own" and our national heritage of creativity in American chamber music by hosting the first ever Chamber Music Competition: we received 209 entries from Americans around the world, and were thrilled with the winning pieces, runners up, and the excellence of the entries in general.
+Following the inaugural year of this new competition, we welcome the next century of innovation, diversity, and excellence.

-Congratulations to Susanna Hancock and David Clay Mettens, the winners of the inaugural, centennial edition of the Pershing's Own Chamber Music Composition Competition!
-Check back in mid-April 2023 for video performances of these works and interviews with the composers.
+Congratulations to Susanna Hancock and David Clay Mettens for their winning submissions to the 2022 inaugural, centennial edition of the Pershing's Own Chamber Music Composition Competition!

 limbic resonance, by Susanna Hancock / Winner of the 2022 TUSAB Chamber Composition Competition